RaveJS/rave/README.md

 ## What is RaveJS?

-RaveJS is next-generation modular architecture, today.
+RaveJS is next-generation modular JavaScript architecture.
 RaveJS is designed on EcmaScript and *de facto* standards.
 It's open and is designed to integrate with *everything*.